Almost-Fuchsian representations in PU(2,1)

 Then there is an almost-fuchsian representation $\rho:\pi_1\Sigma_g\rightarrow\PU(2,1)$ with equivariant holomorphic map $f:\widetilde\Sigma_g\rightarrow\H^2_\C$ whose $(2,0)$-part of the second fundamental form is a lift of $\beta$.
 The Toledo invariant of the representation $\rho$ depends on the degree of $L$ in the following way:

-\end{theorem} \begin{proof} First we apply the fundamental theorem for holomorphic immersions, Theorem~\ref{thm:fundaholoimm}.
+\end{theorem} \begin{remark} The constant $\frac{1}{2}$ is only because we work with an ambient metric whose sectional curvature is upper bounded by $\frac{-1}{2}$.
+If we had worked with the other normalization, we would have recovered the constant $1$ for the second fundamental form. \end{remark} \begin{proof} First we apply the fundamental theorem for holomorphic immersions, Theorem~\ref{thm:fundaholoimm}.
 This yields an equivariant holomorphic immersion $f:\widetilde\Sigma_g\rightarrow\H^2_\C$, whose $(2,0)$-part of the second fundamental form is a lift of $\beta$.
-Then by construction $e^{-6u}e^{2v}|\beta|$ is the norm of the second fundamental form for the induced metric by $f$, hence it being less than $\eta<1$ implies that $f$ is an almost-fuchsian immersion, and the representation $\rho$ for which it is equivariant is almost-fuchsian.
+Then by construction $e^{-6u}e^{-2v}|\beta|$ is the norm of the second fundamental form for the induced metric by $f$, hence it being less than $\eta<1$ implies that $f$ is an almost-fuchsian immersion, and the representation $\rho$ for which it is equivariant is almost-fuchsian.

 It only remains to compute the Toledo invariant of $\rho$.
 This can be done directly from the expression of the projectively flat bundle, which as a $\PU(2,1)$-bundle splits as $\calU\oplus\calV$ with $\calU=K^{-1}\oplus KL^{-1}$ and $\calV=\calO$.
 Hence the standard expression of the Toledo invariant (see for instance~\cite{BGG03}).